dspinellis/cqmetrics/README.md

 * Number of functions, minimum, mean, maximum cyclomatic complexity per function
 * Number of identifiers, minimum, mean, maximum identifier length
 * Number of unique identifiers, minimum, mean, maximum unique identifier length
-* No space after binary operator
+* Number of occurences of no space after binary operator
-* No space after closing brace
+* Number of occurences of no space after closing brace
-* No space after comma
+* Number of occurences of no space after comma
-* No space after keyword
+* Number of occurences of no space after keyword
-* No space after opening brace
+* Number of occurences of no space after opening brace
-* No space after semicolon
+* Number of occurences of no space after semicolon
-* No space after struct operator
+* Number of occurences of no space after struct operator
-* No space before binary operator
+* Number of occurences of no space before binary operator
-* No space before closing brace
+* Number of occurences of no space before closing brace
-* No space before keyword
+* Number of occurences of no space before keyword
-* No space before opening brace
+* Number of occurences of no space before opening brace
-* No space before struct operator
+* Number of occurences of no space before struct operator
-* Space after opening square bracket
+* Number of occurences of space after opening square bracket
-* Space after unary operator
+* Number of occurences of space after unary operator
-* Space at end of line
+* Number of occurences of space at end of line
-* Space before closing bracket
+* Number of occurences of space before closing bracket
-* Space before closing square bracket
+* Number of occurences of space before closing square bracket
-* Space before comma
+* Number of occurences of space before comma
-* Space before opening square bracket
+* Number of occurences of space before opening square bracket
-* Space before semicolon
+* Number of occurences of space before semicolon

-The numbers are separated by a single tab.

 ## Building
 ### Prerequisites